Shivighn/AI_Image_Classifier/README.md

    ```bash
    git clone https://github.com/Shivighn/AI_Image_Classifier.git
    ```
-1. To view or run the notebook you can run it in Kaggle as the dataset is available in Kaggle Open the image-classifier.ipynb in Kaggle
+2. To view or run the notebook you can run it in Kaggle as the dataset is available in Kaggle Open the image-classifier.ipynb in Kaggle.
-2.1 To run it locally you need a few dependencies
+3. To run it locally you need a few dependencies:
    - streamlit
    - openCV
    - Tensorflow